 Born and raised in Salisbury, Maryland and Milford, Delaware, an introverted Missy started acting and singing at the early age of three years old when Grynkiewicz’s mom forced her into a church choir in an effort to alleviate the bashfulness.
 It worked.
 Missy began acting and singing all through school, but ultimately abandoned performing as an adult, opting instead for a career in teaching.
 “When I started teaching, people would always say things like, 'I love your class because you’re funny.'
 I thought if I can make English or Psychology 101 funny, maybe there is something to this,” says Missy.
 While teaching, Missy was approached about auditioning for a musical theatre production; she did the audition and received her first professional role at the age of thirty eight.
 When asked about the worst thing that has happened to her during a performance, Missy says, “It was the final performance for Rocky Horror and someone packed my costume away.
 Right before the big ending number, I found myself running around backstage naked.
 And to be clear I am 40 and naked.
 That's a really special kind of naked.”
-To date Missy has performed in over twenty shows, directed many, including directing and starring in the intense production Sweeney Todd.
+To date Missy has performed in over twenty shows and has directed many, including directing and starring in the intense production Sweeney Todd.

-It was her comedic timing as Mrs. Lovett in Sweeney Todd that landed Missy an opening slot performing in front of comedienne Janice Kamalski during a taping of her reality show.
+It was her comedic timing as Mrs. Lovett in Sweeney Todd that landed Missy an opening slot performing in front of comedienne and label mate Janice Kamalski during a taping of her reality show.
 During the performance, executives from the record label and producers of the reality show were in the audience which led to the signing.
-“Myself and the other producer looked at each other after she finished her set and said she needs to do this for a living.”, says Label CEO Michel Grey.
+“Myself and the other producer looked at each other after she finished her set and said she needs to do this for a living,” says Label CEO Michel Grey.

 Apr 22, 2013